What is really motivating you to become an entrepreneur?

 Take the plunge 1/12 Has the idea of leaving your job crossed your mind?
 Have you thought about entrepreneurship as your new career path?
 Maybe you are still exploring why you want to be an entrepreneur or maybe you are uncertain how to start the conversation?
 Do you have doubts due to social pressures to conform to a certain job path?

-Once you understand that becoming an entrepreneur is choosing a lifestyle, and the minute you tell yourself “that’s what I want to live” or “that’s how I want to live”, the greater are your chances of success.
+Once you understand that becoming an entrepreneur is choosing a lifestyle, and the minute you tell yourself That’s what I want to live or That’s how I want to live, the greater your chances of success.

 Here are some of the key questions to ask yourself before you take the leap:

 What led me to think about entrepreneurship?